A value chain is not a group of decoupled companies

 It’s a network of companies.
-Most methods try to understand supply chains by collecting information about companies.
-1Left1Right focuses on something different: what actually happens between companies.
-When partners confirm their connections and data with each other, supply chain visibility grows naturally.
-Link by link, company by company.
+Most methods try to understand value chains by collecting information about products via companies.
+1Left1Right focuses on companies via products.
+Because products are created via the supply chain, it is most logical to follow the product’s route.
+When partners confirm their connections and products with each other, value chain visibility grows naturally.
+Link by link, product by product, company by company.

-Many supply chain initiatives rely on self-reported information.
-Companies complete surveys, questionnaires or periodic reports describing their policies, activities or performance.
+Many supply chain initiatives rely on individual information requests.
+Companies ask eachother to complete surveys, questionnaires or periodic reports describing their policies, activities, performance, and product details.

 This approach can provide useful insights, but the information is typically reported by and to a single organisation.
-As a result, it often depends on interpretation, estimates or periodic reporting cycles.
+As a result it is cumberstone, ineffective and inefficent.
+You are busy with reporting instead op progress.

 AI monitoring: